netidx/netidx-book/src/browser/table.md

   - external: just like `false`, however sort indicators will be shown as specified by the indicator spec.
 Use this if you implement sorting in the publisher, but want to give the user feedback about what is sorted.
+Example,

+    `[false, [["artist", "descending"], ["album", "descending"]]]`

+    Indicates that sorting is happening on the publisher side, but the indicators should be show on the artist and album columns.
   - `<column>`: by default sort by `<column>` in descending order.
 Sorting is processed within the browser and is under the user's control.
 Click events will also be generated when the user clicks on the header button, see `on_header_click`.
+Example,

+    `"artist"`

+    sort by the artist column descending

   - spec: Same as column, except the sort direction is explicitly specified.
+Example,

+      `["artist", "ascending"]`

+      sort by the artist column ascending
+- selection mode: "single", "multi", or "none"
+  - "single": The user can only select 1 cell at a time
+  - "multi": The user can select multiple cells by holding shift while clicking or arrowing.
+  - "none": The user can't select cells